skellis46/finger-pointing-moon/case-for-support.md

 10. generate set of epistemic values in practice-research that transparently and rigorous detail examples of "who, when [and] why is creating knowledge."[@mignolo_epistemic_2009 p.160]

 - need to clarify where these principles and values things came from.
 At the moment they just jump in (but are clearly related to specificity/generalisability)

+>The list represents a collection of things that don't go together -- even when placed in apposition -- and that can't, in principle, be reduced to a single concept that would subsume them.[@galloway_list_2020 n.p.]

+- this is what I'm dealing with with lists.

 ## Research context